-Prerequisite: Permission of the instructor, advisor, and the School
+Prerequisite: Permission of the instructor, advisor, and the School Dean.

-Dean.

 Topics vary in accordance with student needs.
 Presentation form may vary with each offering.
 Course may be repeated when different topics are presented.
 Offered: On demand.

-NRM 4013 Natural Resource Economics
+NRM 4013 Natural Resource Economics 3 credits: 3 hours lecture

-Prerequisites: MATH 1043 or MATH 2255 and ECON 2213 or

-ECON 2203, and Junior standing
+Prerequisites: MATH 1043 or MATH 2255 and ECON 2213 or ECON 2203, and Junior